-Buying a new electric car is not nearly as profitable as it might seem at first glance.
+Buying a new electric car and electric car conversion kits is not nearly as profitable as it might seem at first glance.
 Those looking to replace a traditional vehicle with the increasingly popular zero-emission cars should brace themselves for a price shock.
 But not when buying, but when selling.

 Electric vehicles (EVs) are more efficient than gasoline or diesel cars and provide owners with significant operating savings ranging from a few hundred to several thousand dollars a year.
 The amount depends on the type of vehicle when comparing the cost of using electricity from the grid and filling up fuel at a gas station.

 Electric vehicles are cheaper to repair and maintain.
 But the money saved, including a $7,500 federal tax credit in the first year of purchase, doesn’t make up for the EV’s appalling depreciation.
 EVs lose value in the US market by an average of $5,704 per year in the first five years of operation, i.e. about $28,500 in total, against a market average of $3,172 per year, or about $16,000 over five years.

 Electricity costs remain one of the most attractive performance metrics for electric cars.
 With an average US cost of electricity of 12.6 cents per 1 kWh, EVs cost the owner an average of 3.68 cents per mile, with market averages of 10.26 cents per mile and 5.59 cents for hybrids ( Ford Fusion, Toyota Prius, Toyota RAV4, Hyundai Sonata, and Honda Accord).
 In comparison, fuel costs for one of the most popular vehicle types in the local market—full-size pickup trucks (Ford F-150, Chevy Silverado, Ram 1500, Toyota Tundra, and Nissan Titan)— cost the owner an average of 13.88 cents per mile.